OrienteerBAP/Orienteer-Guidebook/special_urls.md

 # Supplementary.
 Accessing Pages via URLs

 You can access pages of the database with their URLs.
 Use the database URL + a URL from the table below.
+Example: *mydatabase.orienteer.org/classes*.

 | URL | Description |